-Walter West passed away approximately two years ago and this category has been created to showcase his models that have been through my workshop, prior to the sale of most of them.
-He had spent his life building O gauge model locomotives from scratch, in finescale and one in scaleseven.
-The chassis of each being very fine examples of engineering in miniature.
-In the main locos from the constituent companies of the LNER.
+Walter West passed away approximately two years ago and this category has been created to showcase his models that have been through my workshop, prior to the sale of many of them.
+For fifty years, between the mid-1950’s and circa 2005, he built O gauge model locomotives from scratch, the first in coarse scale, then all in finescale, until the last in scaleseven.
+The chassis of every model being very fine examples of engineering in miniature.
+In the main, of locos from the constituent companies of the LNER.
 He was for many years a close family friend of that master craftsman Bernard Miller, who built and painted models for famous layouts of Stanley Norris, Neil Corner and David Jenkinson.
-I am sure that model making ideas and techniques passed from one to another, throughout their friendship.
+I am sure that Wally was greatly inspired by Bernard.
+Model making ideas and techniques passed from one to another, throughout their friendship.
 Jack Ray wrote in the March 1992 Gauge O Guild Gazette “No transfers were ever used by Bernard, every letter and numeral being done by hand – and shaded!” https://www.gaugeoguild.com/secured/gazette_archive/Vol11-10//offline/download.pdf